 I often work in the office down in the factory/recycling hall.
 There are only two women working there, and all the other thirty people are men.
 As I do not dress in a working suit like all the people down there, it is normal to receive some looks.
 But they know who I am.
 I take the time to make jokes with them.
 I greet everyone even if I do not know their name.
 Everyone is waving when they see me.
 They know I am the “office” lady, but as I am taking the time to get to know them, they feel less intimidated to talk to me.

 I speak a few words Italian and sometimes when I see my “best buddy” I make some jokes in Italian, and everyone thinks we are hooking up with each other soon 🙂 We always have a good laugh, and I still feel welcomed.
 They know they can make a bad joke too without getting a bad look from our boss.

 Being silly is okay, as long as it does not hurt anyone.
 Making a compliment is okay as long as the other person does not feel ashamed.
 Being touched without agreeing on it beforehand is not okay.
 I got a really thick skin working in this industry.
 But I know that not everyone is made for it.

 It is okay to stand up for your rights.
 It is your body.
 It is your soul.
 You decide who will touch you.
 Physically and emotionally.

-It is your decision how you dress yourself.
+It is your decision how you dress.

 I love wearing dresses or nice shoes.
 I love my calves and my legs in general.
 I love to dress according to my body shape.
 But this isn’t the allowance for anybody to verbally harass me for being me.
 Having a large bust.
 Wearing a skirt.
 Feeling sexy.

-It is my choice how I dress.
+It is my choice of how I dress.
 I am not a piece of meat.
 I am Jocelyne.
 I am a woman.
 I am myself.